 “How you doin’?” if you’re Joey from Friends).

 Frequently these different options can be combined to give you the best smile possible.
-Your Waldorf dentist, either me or Dr. Silberman, will be able to consult with you to determine your best options, so if you’re looking for a smile that’ll make you smile, give us a call today.
+Your Waldorf dentist, Dr. Silberman, will be able to consult with you to determine your best options, so if you’re looking for a smile that’ll make you smile, give us a call today.

 Share this article with someone who is self-conscious of his or her smile!
 They’ll thank you for it!